Elijah at Horeb

 The bread for the journey

-The angel comes a second time, touches him again and uncovers the meaning of this food: “Arise and eat, for the journey is too long for you.”
-1 Kings 19:7 Strengthened by that food alone, Elijah walks forty days and forty nights to Horeb, the mountain of God.
-“He walked, sustained by that food, forty days and forty nights to Horeb.”
-1 Kings 19:8 A bread given from heaven carries a man far beyond what any food can do, and leads him to the mountain where God lets himself be found.
+The angel comes a second time, touches him again and uncovers the meaning of this food: “Get up, eat, for the journey is too long for you.”
+1 Kings 19:7 Elijah rises and sets out: “Strengthened by that food, he walked forty days and forty nights to Horeb.”
+1 Kings 19:8 This bread come from God carries a man far beyond what any earthly food could do, and leads him to the mountain where God lets himself be found.
 The Church recognises in it the figure of the Eucharist, the bread that nourishes the soul and gives it strength to hold out all along the road toward God.

 The mountain

 Horeb is the mountain of the Covenant, where God had given his law to Moses.
 Going up to it after forty days of walking, as Moses had remained there forty days, Elijah goes back to the source.
 He enters a cave, and the word of God comes to him: “What are you doing here, Elijah?”
 1 Kings 19:9 The question does not seek information: it invites the prophet to say what fills him.
-Elijah answers with his complaint, his zeal for the Lord, his solitude, his threatened life: “I alone am left, and they seek to take my life.”
+Elijah answers with his complaint, his zeal for the Lord, his solitude, his threatened life: “I alone am left, and they are seeking to take my life.”
 1 Kings 19:10

 The voice of thin silence

 God brings Elijah out and commands him to stand on the mountain, for he is about to pass by.
 Three forces then break loose, and in none of them is God found.
 A violent wind tears the mountains and shatters the rocks: “The Lord was not in the wind.”
-Then an earthquake, then a fire, and each time the same word: “The Lord was not in the earthquake, nor in the fire.”
-1 Kings 19:11-12 At last comes something wholly other: “After the fire, the murmur of a light breeze.”
+Then an earthquake, then a fire, and each time the same word: “The Lord was not in the earthquake.
+After the earthquake, a fire; but the Lord was not in the fire.”
+1 Kings 19:11-12 At last comes something wholly other: “And after the fire, the murmur of a gentle breeze.”
 1 Kings 19:12 The Hebrew says qol demamah daqqah (קוֹל דְּמָמָה דַקָּה), a voice of thin silence, the faint sound of a stillness almost without noise.
 It is there that God stands.

-At that breath, Elijah veils his face: “Elijah wrapped his face in his mantle.”
+At that breath, Elijah veils his face: “When he heard it, Elijah wrapped his face in his cloak.”
 1 Kings 19:13 The gesture acknowledges the presence of God, before whom man cannot keep his eyes open.

 Seven thousand